The Metrics of SEO

 All 3 of these measurements are useful, and many others like Pages Per Session.
 It is the conglomerate of all of these SEO metrics that give a feel for how the website is doing.
 Google Analytics can give you a ton of information about this and more until your head spins.
 But how do we use this in SEO?

-The overarching goal of SEO is to bring more, and valuable, customers to your website.
+The overarching goal of SEO is to bring valuable, customers to your website.
 You want visitors with interest in what you have to offer — information, services, or products.
 The key is they have to find you before they can buy from you.
 We won’t go into it here, but there is a lot to making your website valuable to Google so that it will appear in searches for visitors to find.
 That’s SEO — or at least to some people.
 However, the complete picture is more than that.

 How Do You Measure SEO Success?

 When you start a project for improvement, you need to have some idea about what is being improved, and how much.
 You have to measure it.
 If you’re going to spend a lot of time or money for SEO, you need some way of measuring it for success.
 But how?

-For SEO, the normal metric is Traffic — or visitors to your site.
+For SEO, the most common metric is Traffic — or visitors to your site.
 However, measuring SEO by traffic is empty.
 You can get lots of garbage traffic, but who cares if the visitors don’t read your pages or buy your products?
 To some people, the shotgun blast is a hope that it will bring some of the right visitors, but I don’t agree.

 If you pay someone to bring more traffic, that’s what you’ll get.
-If, on the other hand, you pay someone for more total interaction on the website (measured by number of visitors and website interaction), that’s a very different perspective.
+If, on the other hand, you pay someone for more total interaction on the website (measured by website interaction), that’s a very different perspective.
 To me, the metrics to measure SEO must go a lot deeper than traffic.